-Winners and losers: How the NFL draft will impact the Bears' veteran players
+Winners and losers: How the NFL Draft will affect the Bears' veteran players

 Subscribe for unlimited digital access.
 Try one month for $1!

-Akiem Hicks has more guaranteed money attached to his name than anyone else on the Bears roster.
-But that nagging feeling — that someone is trying to come take his job — still hasn’t gone away.
+Defensive end Akiem Hicks has more guaranteed money attached to his name than anyone else on the Bears’ roster.
+But that nagging feeling that someone is trying to take his job still hasn’t gone away.

-“I hate the draft,” the defensive end said earlier this month.
+“I hate the draft,” he said this month.
 “Somebody coming to replace me.”

-Every NFL opportunity has to come from somewhere.
-Here are the Bears’ winners and losers — veterans whose jobs are threatened, or safer, as a result of the seven-person draft haul:
+Here are the winners and losers among Bears veterans after the seven-person draft haul:

-WINNER: Jordan Howard.
 The Bears promised Howard they wouldn’t trade him, and they didn’t.
-Running back Saquon Barkley didn’t miraculously fall in their laps during the draft, either.
-And then, for the first time since 2013, they didn’t select a running back.
+Running back Saquon Barkley didn’t miraculously fall into their laps in the draft, either.
+And for the first time since 2013, the Bears didn’t select a running back.

-Oregon State’s Ryan Nall is an intriguing undrafted free agent signing, but he won’t threaten Howard’s playing time.
+Oregon State’s Ryan Nall is an intriguing undrafted free-agent signing, but he won’t threaten Howard’s playing time.
 Coach Matt Nagy figures to lean on Howard just as much as John Fox did.

-LOSERS: Nick Kwiatkoski now — and maybe Danny Trevathan later?.
-The Bears drafted Roquan Smith No. 8 overall to start on Day 1 instead of Kwiatkoski.
+The Bears drafted Roquan Smith to take Kwiatkoski’s spot in the lineup.

-Trevathan has been one of the team’s better players when healthy — but injuries and a one-game suspension limited him to 20 starts of a possible 36 games for the Bears.
+Trevathan has been one of the team’s better players when healthy, but injuries and a one-game suspension have limited him to 20 starts in 32 games.

-When the Bears took Joel Iyiegbuniwe in the fourth round, though, one wondered whether the team was preparing for an eventual life without both Trevathan and Kwiatkoski, who each have two years left on their contracts.
+When the Bears took Joel Iyiegbuniwe in the fourth round, perhaps they were preparing for life without Trevathan and Kwiatkoski, each of whom has two years left on his contract.

-General manager Ryan Pace said the drafting of two inside linebackers wasn’t a referendum on Trevathan and Kwiatkoski’s job security.
+General manager Ryan Pace said the drafting of two inside linebackers wasn’t a referendum on Trevathan and Kwiatkoski.

 “Just add competition,” he said.
 “As much of that as we have, the better we’ll be.”

-Kwiatkoski will move into a reserve role, fighting John Timu, Jonathan Anderson and Iyiegbuniwe for, probably, two total backup spots.
-Iyiegbuniwe has an edge; teams typically don’t cut rookies picked in the fourth round.
+Kwiatkoski will move into a reserve role, fighting John Timu, Jonathan Anderson and Iyiegbuniwe for likely two backup spots.
+Iyiegbuniwe has an edge.
+Teams typically don’t cut rookies picked in the fourth round.

 WINNER: Adrian Amos.
-Many mock drafts had the Bears taking the safety’s replacement in the first round: either Alabama’s Minkah Fitzpatrick or Florida State’s Derwin James.
+Many mock drafts had the Bears taking the safety’s replacement in the first round, either Alabama’s Minkah Fitzpatrick or Florida State’s Derwin James.

-When the Bears didn’t —they failed to draft a single defensive back — they showed how much confidence in Amos following his breakout 2017 season.
+They didn’t draft any defensive backs, showing how much confidence they have in Amos after his breakout 2017 season.

 A contract extension seems likely to follow.
 He’s entering the last year of his rookie deal.

 LOSER: Hroniss Grasu.
-Three years after Ryan Pace drafted the center in the third round, his Bears future is in serious jeopardy.
-Their selection of Iowa’s James Daniels in the second round Friday seemed to seal his fate.
+Three years after Ryan Pace drafted the center in the third round, his Bears future is in jeopardy.
+The selection of Iowa’s James Daniels in the second round seemed to seal his fate.

 Daniels will start the season at guard and cross-train to play center behind Cody Whitehair.
-Recovered from a torn hamstring this year, Eric Kush is yet another guard who can play center.
+Eric Kush, who has recovered from a torn hamstring, is another guard who can play center.

 Grasu’s only chance to make the team is as its second option at center.
 Right now, he appears to be its fourth.